Here’s a look at Easter and Holy Week.

 The Jewish holiday of Passover took place just before Christ’s crucifixion and resurrection.

-The Eastern Orthodox Church uses other factors to determine the date and will celebrate this year on May 5.
+The Eastern Orthodox Church uses other factors to determine the date and will celebrate on April 24, 2022.

 Christianity is one of the world’s largest religions, with approximately two billion followers around the world.